Your rights

 When you buy a shared ownership property you become a leaseholder and CHP is your landlord.

-You’ll have a lease for the property, which is a legal contract between us and you.
-The length of term of lease can range from 125-990 years, according to the original lease length and depending on when you purchased your home.
+You’ll have a lease for the property, which is a legal contract between you and us.
+The length term of lease will typically range from 125-990 years, according to the original lease length and depending on when you bought your home.

 The lease outlines your rights and responsibilities as a shared owner.
 You have the right to decorate your new home as you wish.
 You’re responsible for keeping your home in good condition and making repairs.
-However, if you wish to make any structural changes to the property such as removing a wall, you must get our permission.
+However, if you'd like to make any structural changes to the property, such as removing a wall, you must get our permission.
 You decide when it’s time to sell or buy new shares.

 Service charge